 Stage 2 – Formal Investigation

-A Director will interview the client and the subject employee separately and study the application file.
+A formal complaint should be submitted in writing to a Director who will interview the client and the subject employee separately and study the application file.
 On completion, the director will write a report to the client confirming the result of the investigation.
 The report will be recorded.
 If the client accepts the findings, the matter will be closed.
 If the client does not accept the findings, the matter will be taken to Stage 3.

 Stage 3 – Appeal